 Tu Bui, of Transamerica Financial Advisors in Pleasanton, California, serves physicians, business owners, and other high-net-worth clients, many of whom are missionaries—like his father—who emigrated from Vietnam.
 Active management has given Bui “a meaningful story to share with prospects that is very differentiating.”

 “Who wouldn’t want to talk about concepts that will allow them to protect and grow their wealth?” he says.
 “It has provided the opportunity to give second opinions to people about their investment portfolios and then back those up with real strategies that they may not have heard about before.
 That helps to set me apart from many advisors still pursuing passive strategies.”

-Mike Jones served as a military and commercial pilot for several decades.
-He now targets pilots and others in the aviation industry as clients by using active investment management principles at his firm, Patriot Strategic Investments, in Virginia Beach.
+Mike Jones has served as a military and commercial pilot for several decades.
+He has also provided financial guidance to pilots and others in the aviation industry, using active investment management principles.

 “I have to say, with my military and flying background, this makes sense to me on so many levels—the idea of having a solid plan in place for emergencies and worst-case scenarios,” Jones says.
 “Active money management is also a disciplined approach to investing, using advanced mathematical tools and models, and that is also something that inherently appeals to me.”

 No matter the specialized audience, savvy advisors know that the benefits of active portfolio management can provide a powerful competitive edge for their advisory practices.
 But, even more importantly, they recognize that proactive strategies can effectively meet the tailored needs and aspirations of a variety of niche target audience segments.

 The opinions expressed in this article are those of the author and do not necessarily represent the views of Proactive Advisor Magazine.
 These opinions are presented for educational purposes only.

 This article first published in Proactive Advisor Magazine on July 9, 2015, Volume 7, Issue 1.